 The Mist Trail is one of the most popular short hikes in Yosemite National Park, California, USA.
 The hike follows the Merced River, starting at Happy Isles in Yosemite Valley, past Vernal Fall and Emerald Pool, to Nevada Fall.
 Along the trail, enormous boulders, some the size of a house, are dwarfed by the sheer faces of exfoliating granite, which rise 914 m (3000ft) from the river.

-This 11 mile (18 km) trail is known for it’s strenuous uphill climbs.
-Most people split the hike into two days, camping out at the beach in Hanakoa Valley or Kalalau Beach, but other more fit hikers complete the entire round trip hike all in a day.
-It is important to get a permit if you do camp, since rangers are cracking down on the number of “squatters” that reside there.
+This 11-mile (18 km) trail is known for its strenuous uphill climbs.
+Most people split the hike into two days, camping out at the beach in Hanakoa Valley or Kalalau Beach, but other fit hikers complete the entire round trip hike all in a day.
+It is important to get a permit if you do camp since rangers are cracking down on the number of “squatters” that reside there.
 From Hanakoa you can hike another 1/2 mile to the magnificent Falls.
 The rising of the water at the stream crossings can be a potential hazard, as well as the narrow but level “crawler’s ledge” at mile 7.

 Located adjacent to Montana’s Glacier National Park, this trail in the Canadian Rockies is part of a UNESCO World Heritage site.
-The trailhead starts after a 15 minute boat ride across Waterton Lake, and then extends to tough 10.8 mile round trip hike, climb, and scramble.
-The benefits are abundant, though, as the trail passes four waterfalls, an adrenaline inducing ridge walk, sedimentary rock walls and a picturesque alpine lake.
-There is a cable handrail to help hikers in the more dodgy sections, but otherwise completing the trail is not much of a problem.
+The trailhead starts after a 15-minute boat ride across Waterton Lake and then extends to a tough 10.8-mile round trip hike, climb, and scramble.
+The benefits are abundant, though, as the trail passes four waterfalls, an adrenal-inducing ridge walk, sedimentary rock walls, and a picturesque alpine lake.
+There is a cable handrail to help hikers in the dodgy sections, but otherwise completing the trail is not much of a problem.

 The West Coast Trail is a 75km (47mi) long backpacking trail that winds its way along the southwestern edge of Vancouver Island in British Columbia, Canada.
 It was built in 1907 to facilitate the rescue of survivors of shipwrecks along the coast, part of the treacherous Graveyard of the Pacific.
 It is now part of Pacific Rim National Park and is often rated by hiking guides as one of the world’s top hiking trails.